-Having food at your party is an easy way to remind people to eat while they are drinking.
-If you’re in Princeton, you can buy snacks ahead of time at the UStore or the Wa.
+Having food available is an easy way to remind people to eat while they are drinking.
+If you’re on campus, you can buy snacks ahead of time at the UStore or the Wa.
 Prepackaged single servings of food are best so that people aren't putting their hands in bowls of food that everyone is sharing.

-If you’re responsible for hosting a party, consider getting together activities beforehand to keep the focus off the alcohol:
+If you’re hosting, consider getting together activities beforehand to keep the focus off the alcohol:

-- Make a great playlist to encourage dancing and start a dance competition.
+- Make a great playlist to share or encourage everyone to bring their favorite songs.

-- Not enough room to dance?
-Watch a movie or play some board games.
+- Watch a show or movie or play some games.

 - Avoid drinking games as they encourage excessive drinking and are in violation of University policy.

-- If you live with other people, communicate with them beforehand.
+If you live with other people, communicate with them beforehand.
 It’s critical that you respect them and get their permission.
 It’s their home too.
-Ensure that they are comfortable with your party, and form a back-up plan in case things go amiss.
+Ensure that they are comfortable with your get-together, and form a back-up plan in case things go amiss.